sashanksilwal/summer23-homework/solved-homework/2--Paths-and-Identifications/2-5--Propositions.lagda.md

     x ≡⟨ q ⟩
     y ≡⟨ r ⟩
     z ∎

+    -- p is a path from w to x and q is a path from x to y, so we can -- chain them together to get a path from w to y.
+    -- w ≡⟨ p ⟩ x ≡⟨ q ⟩ y

   example2 : (f : A → B) (g : B → A)
            → (η : (x : A) → x ≡ g (f x))